iflashlord/cloud-learning-platform/README.md

 ## ⚠️ Disclaimer

-This is an unofficial AWS learning tool.
-Content is based on AWS documentation and is not affiliated with Amazon Web Services.
-Do not use actual AWS exam questions.
+This is a technology learning platform.
+Content is based on industry best practices and documentation from various technology providers.

 ## 📝 License